Thermal squeezing and nonlinear spectral shift of magnons in antiferromagnetic insulators: Spin Hamiltonian and its bosonic representation

 We describe a generic two-sublattice AF insulator with the local spin field $\mathbf{S}_{\mathcal{A}(\mathcal{B})}$ in sublattice $\mathcal{A}$ ($\mathcal{B}$).
 The effective AF spin Hamiltonian reads, \cite{BaltzRMP2018,RezendeJAP2019},

-where $\langle i, j\rangle$ represents summation over all nearest neighbor sites and the local spins $\mathbf{S}_{i \in \{\mathcal{A},\mathcal{B}\}}$ have the same amplitude $S$ at each lattice site.
-The Hamiltonian includes the isotropic quantum AF Heisenberg exchange interaction, $J>0$, and single-ion-type magnetic anisotropies, characterized by $\mathcal{K}_x > 0$ and $\mathcal{K}_z > 0$, which represent the hard and easy magnetic axes, respectively.
-In the uniaxial case with an easy axis, i.e., $\mathcal{K}_x = 0$, both the spin Hamiltonian and the ground state have $U(1)$ symmetry while in the biaxial case this symmetry is broken.
+where $\langle ij \rangle$ represents summation over nearest-neighbor sites, $i$ and $j$, and we consider the local spins have the same length $S$ at each sublattice $|\mathbf{S}_{i \in \{\mathcal{A}\}}|=|\mathbf{S}_{i \in \{\mathcal{B}\}}|=S$.
+The Hamiltonian includes the isotropic quantum AF Heisenberg exchange interaction, $J>0$, and single-ion magnetic anisotropies, characterized by $\mathcal{K}_x > 0$ and $\mathcal{K}_z > 0$, which represent the hard and easy magnetic axes, respectively.
+In the uniaxial easy axis case, i.e., $\mathcal{K}_x = 0$, both the spin Hamiltonian and the ground state have $U(1)$ symmetry while in the biaxial easy-plane case this symmetry is broken.
 The absence of $U(1)$ symmetry in the ground state breaks the degeneracy of the two AF magnon eigenmodes.
-We emphasize that although the spin Hamiltonian, Eq. (\ref{Hspin}), has $U(1)$ symmetry even in the easy-plane case, i.e., $\mathcal{K}_z = 0$, this symmetry is spontaneously broken in the ground state.
-Thus, the eigenmodes of the easy-axis AF systems are not degenerate in the later case \cite{PhysRevLett.118.137201}.
+We emphasize that although the spin Hamiltonian, Eq. (\ref{Hspin}), has $U(1)$ symmetry even in the easy-plane case, i.e., $\mathcal{K}_z = 0$, this symmetry is spontaneously broken in the ground state and the eigenmodes are not degenerate anymore \cite{PhysRevLett.118.137201}.

-To study spin excitations, it is more convenient to rewrite the spin Hamiltonian, Eq. (\ref{Hspin}), in terms of so-called deviation bosonic operators using the Holstein-Primakoff (HP) transformation \cite{HolsteinPR1940}.
+To study spin excitations, we write the spin Hamiltonian, Eq. (\ref{Hspin}), in terms of so-called deviation bosonic operators using the Holstein-Primakoff (HP) transformation \cite{HolsteinPR1940}.
 We assume the ground state of the AF spin Hamiltonian is a collinear N{\'e}el state with ${\bf S}_{i \in \{{\cal A}\}}=(0,0,S)$ and ${\bf S}_{j \in \{{\cal B}\}}=(0,0,-S)$; and thus the HP transformation in the two-sublattice AF system reads,